benjaminmeysner/imglib/README.md

 # sortingalgorithms
-A programmatic comparison of various sorting algorithms on list and types.
+A programmatic comparison of various sorting algorithms on lists and data types.
 Modelled in C++.